Your child may be ready for the new school year, but do they have a healthy mouth and the tools to maintain it?

 • Don’t expect pain.
 Cavities in children don’t hurt until they become infected.
 So, some children with cavities may not complain about tooth pain.

 • Be careful about braces.
-Dental care for those with braces is even more important.
+According to pediatric dental specialists, dental care for those with braces is even more important.
 It can be tough to brush around braces and plaque can build up, leading to permanent damage.
 Teens often wear braces and hormonal changes that take place during adolescence can alter bacteria in the mouth.

 How can mouth guards protect my child?